 Back to my budget travelling compadres who this is intended for.

 You have one day in Dubai, don’t want to spend much, then this is how you should spend that day.

 Transport and Where to Stay in Dubai

-There are a few “hostels” in the city but I heard they were pretty shit so I said fuck it and spent an extra $15 dollars and got a hotel downtown amongst all the action, because if I think I will be somewhere for a short time I like to be in the middle of everything to see as much as I can.
+There are a few “hostels” in the city but I heard they were pretty bad so I said fuck it and spent an extra $15 dollars and got a hotel in Dubai downtown amongst all the action, because if I think I will be somewhere for a short time I like to be in the middle of everything to see as much as I can.

 If that’s the case then pick up a “RTA Nol card” (get one anyway) at a newsagent in the terminal, it’s Dubai’s transport card and used for accessing the buses and metro.
 Get 25 dirham credit to start with.